Resilient Bradley Perkins is the heartbeat of Douglas Freeman football

 “He’s just a model citizen in the way he approaches every day.
 He’s really an inspiration to the coaching staff, too.
 When I find myself getting worn out or feeling sorry for myself, I just think of Bradley and what he’s been through and then I’m ready to roll.”

-Perkins started playing football at age 5 with the Tuckahoe Tomahawks.
-Around 10 years old, he sought top-tier competition in the East End's vaunted youth football leagues, where he ran track with the East End Lightning Track & Field Club.

-Through those years, he was never prone to injury, and played a full junior varsity season as a freshman at Freeman.
-He was called up to varsity as a sophomore, and beat out upperclassmen competitors for a starting job at strong safety.
+Perkins was called up to varsity as a sophomore and beat out upperclassmen competitors for a starting job at strong safety.

 Then in a scrimmage against Benedictine, he was dealt the first setback.
 Perkins lined up at running back for an option play.
 Though he didn’t receive the ball, a defensive end came off the edge and hit him hard, breaking his collarbone on contact.

 Perkins managed to recover fast enough to start the last game of the season against Glen Allen.
 He remembers a cold game on an icy field with divots in the playing surface.
-With just two minutes left in the fourth quarter, Perkins went in for a tackle, and his ankle dislocated, resulting in a broken tibia and fibula.
+With 2 minutes left in the fourth quarter, Perkins went in for a tackle and his ankle dislocated, resulting in a broken tibia and fibula.

-Trainers set bones back in place right there on the field, and Perkins was once again rushed to the hospital.
+Trainers set the bones back in place on the field, and Perkins was once again taken to the hospital.

-“After that, I was determined not to get injured," he said steadfastly.

 “I look down at it, it looks like a softball in my glove,” Perkins said in disbelief.
 “I know it’s broken, but I was not getting out of that game.”